SubhamTyagi/Last-Launcher/README.md

 ## Contribution and Donation
 1. Create a pull request.
 All code is simple and well commented.
-2. Translate this app on [Crowdin](https://crowdin.com/project/last-launcher) in your local language.
+2. Translate this app on [Weblate](https://hosted.weblate.org/projects/last-launcher) or [Crowdin](https://crowdin.com/project/last-launcher) in your local language.

 ### To do
 * [ ] FlowLayout improvements.